What is Girls in STEAM?

 City of Markham

-My name is Teresa Yuen.
-I attended Queen’s University, Civil Engineering, and I am a Development Engineer in land development at the City of Markham.
-My work experience has been a mix between private consulting and public services.
-As a consultant, I designed sewers and roads for residential subdivisions, as well as landmark site plans, such as various Pan Am Centres, hospitals and institutions.
-As a Development Engineer, I review designs and help make Markham a livable city for the residents.
-For me, the most exciting thing about working in land development is to take part in building our community, and to actually see the results of our work.
-STEM can be very hands on, and I find it very rewarding.
+Teresa Yuen attended Queen’s University, Civil Engineering, and is working as a Development Engineer in land development at the City of Markham.
+Her work experience has been a mix between private consulting and public services.
+Have you ever wondered: where the water goes after it rains?
+Why your house is not flooded?
+What happens after you flush?
+As a consultant, Teresa designed sewers and roads for residential subdivisions, as well as landmark site plans, such as various Pan Am Centers, hospitals, and institutions.
+As a Development Engineer, she reviews various land development applications and designs to help make Markham a safe and desirable City to live in.
+Teresa finds that the most exciting thing about working as a Development Engineer is being able to actively take part in building our community, and to actually see the results of the work.
+Careers in STEM can be very hands on and rewarding.

 City of Markham